 - Don’t hesitate to make decisions, even important ones.
 If you find this difficult, start with the small ones.
 You choose the movie and decide where you go to dinner instead of automatically letting someone else decide.

 - Get in touch with your personal goals.
 Make a list of five things you’d like to accomplish.
-They could be personal or professional goals.
-Each goal should be about something important to you.
+They could be personal as well as professional goals.
+However each goal should be about something important to you.

 - Join a book club.
 Take a college course you might be interested in.
 Do something to develop your intellectual skills.